marph91/jimmy/docs/formats/rednotebook.md

 ## Known Limitations

 Images and files are not part of the backup.
-They will only be included, if the files exist in your filesystem.
+They will only be included, if the files exist in your file system.